kobacat/OS-Wallpapers/wiiu/guide.md

 ## Wii U Home Menu Wallpaper - Setup guide

+**ATTENTION: Looks like I messed up a bit and need to find a way to make it editable for people since Wallpaper Engine doesn't allow people to edit other wallpapers; for now, this guide probably won't work, but if you know what you're doing, you might be able to.**

 **NOTE: Please keep in mind that you may need to understand minimal Javascript and image editing to get the best experience out of this tutorial.**

 ## PREQUISITES